 - 1. Become familiar with 3D printers and understand their limitations. - 2.
 Use the elements and principles of design to create printable 3D models with creativity and imagination. - 3.
-Explore various 3D print media, and experiment with different finishing processes. - 4.
+Explore various 3D print media. - 4.
 Gain experience with specific software used with 3D printing. - 5.
 Analyze a variety of applications and techniques for 3D printing. - 6.
 Demonstrate professionalism in the classroom.